 By Jen Ong Tone, MHSc, RD, #HalfYourPlate Registered Dietitian

-The pandemic has left many Canadians in a tough financial situation, with less disposable income than usual.
-Fortunately, healthy eating does not have to be expensive.
+Healthy eating doesn’t have to be expensive!
 Here are 10 ways to save money on your fruits and veggies.

 1. Make a meal plan and grocery list before you go to the grocery store

 When you take the time to meal plan, not only will you spend less time in the grocery store, you can also save money.
-How?
-You’ll be more likely to have enough food for the rest of the week and be less likely to rely on take-out meals.
+You’re more likely to have enough food for the rest of the week and be less likely to rely on take-out meals.
 If you’re new to meal planning, here’s a few tips to get you started:

 - Write down a few meals you’d like to prepare for the week.